joshswe/realestateapp/readme.md

 # Real Estate App with Django
 In this project, we are going to build a real estate application for a fictional company called **JH Real Estate** (yes, JH means Joshua Hui!) using **Django**.
 A **HTML/CSS Bootstrap 4** theme will be used.
-This is a real working application with an admin area to manage resources including property listings, realtors and contact inquiries.
+This is a real working application where the user can register an account, search for a real estate listing base on his/her preference(s) and make an inquiry of the listing; and the admin can manage resources including property listings, realtors and contact inquiries in the admin area.

 - [Real Estate App with Django](#real-estate-app-with-django)
 - [Languages/ Technologies used](#languages--technologies-used)